itay-nakash/GrayCodeKnuth/README.md

 2. is the encoded word is balanced
 3. is the decoded word is equal to to original word

-This "check_encoding" tested our algorithm on various word codes, in different lenghts.
+we used this "check_encoding" tested our algorithm on various word codes, in different lenghts.

 Initally we test our algorithm on all the vectors under 13 bits.
 After passing all the tests for those words, we added tests for long information vectors.

 We choose randomly 100 vectors in different (and big) lenghts (for example, 500 or 1000), and we test sucssesfully our encoding algorithm on those vectors.